jordan-mitche11/CS-499_Capstone/README.md

 Putting this portfolio together helped me realize how far I’ve come.
 It’s also made me excited to keep learning.
 I want to keep growing as a developer, improve my skills, and eventually work in a place where I can build software that helps people.
 I’ve got a clearer idea of where I’m headed next.
 I know what I enjoy, what I still need to work on, and the kind of work I want to do.
 This program gave me a strong foundation, and I’m ready to take the next step.
 </details>

----

-Hello!
-Welcome to my portfolio.
-Below are three key projects that demonstrate my experience working with software design, algorithms, and databases.
-Each section below includes both the original work and enhanced versions completed during my capstone.

 [Click here to view the live portfolio](https://jordan-mitche11.github.io/CS-499_Capstone/)

 ## Projects Overview